'Absolutely startling': rate of piscine reovirus much higher in wild salmon exposed to fish farms, study finds

 PRV is a disease that causes an acute infection in the red blood cells of the fish, which reduces oxygen levels.

-The virus was not considered harmful by officials until this year when it was discovered that it may cause a deadly salmon disease called Heart and Skeletal Muscle Inflammation, or HSMI.
+In Norway, the local strain of the virus has been linked to a deadly salmon disease called Heart and Skeletal Muscle Inflammation, or HSMI.

-Note: A previous version of the story misstated the link between piscine reovirus and Heart and Skeletal Muscle Inflammation.Dec 14, 2017 7:21 AM PT
+HSMI has been documented on a fish farm in this province, but any connection to PRV has yet to be established, and Fisheries and Oceans Canada says the evidence in this country suggests the B.C. version of the virus has a "low ability to cause disease."

+Researchers here have tried exposing Pacific and Atlantic salmon to the B.C. strain of PRV in controlled experiments, but none of the fish have fallen sick or died, according to the federal ministry.